kbase/status/README.md

-Scheduled (nondisruptive) maintenance 19 Apr 2019 11am-4pm.
-See <a href="https://kbase.us/system-maintenance-19apr2019/"> https://kbase.us/system-maintenance-19apr2019/</a> for details.
+Emergency systemwide maintenance 12pm-5pm PDT.
+All services including kbase.us, appdev.kbase.us, narrative.kbase.us, and running jobs will be impacted.

 Please visit <a href="https://kbase.us">kbase.us</a> for information on outages not impacting our web site.

-last updated 17 Apr 2019 4pm PDT
+last updated 2 May 2019 12pm PDT